 - Build and maintain the team book.
 This is a three ring binder that includes all of the vital documents for the team.
 These documents include:

 - Be the team communicator.
-It's a great idea to create a team email list and send out team updates once per week.
+It's a great idea to create a team email list (or use the email capabilities of the Icehounds website) and send out team updates once per week.
 These emails should serves as reminders for upcoming practices and games for that week.
 They can include directions to new rinks and details on any other team events for that week.